Updated: Jan 6

 Typically, the actual contents of your folders (parent folders or subfolders) are these files.

 It is a good practice to enable permission inheritance wherever possible.
 You can disable access to a particular folder or document depending on your needs.
 Do not do this regularly, however.
 When you start defining individual permissions for each folder and document, you'll quickly find yourself in a muddle!

 Access Permissions or Rights are broadly classified under 2 categories

 The next step in setting up an ECM is to define all types of users.
 Create groups for each type of user.
 All the users are put in a group when they get added to the platform and based on their access rights, the user is also assigned to the group.
 Make sure to find out if your users can be added to multiple groups since this is likely a requirement in your business.

 This section contains several subheadings.
 They are as follows:

 Using this setting, you will be able to accurately manage controls over user access once you are live with the ECM solution.
 An access control hierarchy defines different levels of security and lets you categorize and control access to them.

-By limiting the number of employees and partners with access to sensitive information, you reduce the risk of data compromise.
+Limiting the number of employees and partners with access to sensitive information reduces the risk of data compromise.

 We can help define your strategy so that your transition is seamless.
 Please connect with us so we can help you.